matthewklaybor/Cookbook/README.md

 ## About The Project

-The Cookbook App displays a list of meals along with their recipe grouped by food category.
+The Cookbook App for iOS displays a list of meals along with their recipe grouped by food category.

 ## Built With
 Xcode 15, iOS 17.2, Swift, SwiftUI, CoreData